alissamak/project-REST-rant/README.md

 # Project REST-Rant
-REST-Rant is an app where usera can review restaurants.
+REST-Rant is an app where users can review restaurants.

 ## Tech Usage
 **CSS Framework:** Bootstrap